 Deglaze the pan with the white wine and let it reduce by half, scraping the brown bits off the bottom of the pan as it simmers.
 Stir in the Dijon mustard, Worcestershire sauce, chicken stock, 1/2 tsp more salt and a little more pepper, and bring to a boil.
 Reduce the sauce to a simmer and cook until it has thickened, about 15 minutes.

-Off the heat, stir in the yogurt, dill, and parsley until the yogurt has incorporated and the sauce is creamy.
+Off the heat, stir in the cooked mushrooms, yogurt, dill, and parsley.
+Stir until the yogurt has incorporated and the sauce is creamy.
 Add the noodles and toss to evenly coat.
 Serve hot with more herbs and paprika sprinkled on top.